oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Choice of a Hash Algorithm

+To ensure privacy of claims that are not being selectively disclosed in a given presentation, the hash function MUST ensure that it is infeasible to calculate the salt and claim name-value pair (or any portion thereof) that results in a particular digest.
+This implies the hash function MUST be preimage resistant, but should also not allow an observer to infer any partial information about the undisclosed content.
+In the terminology of cryptographic commitment schemes, the hash function MUST be computationally hiding.

-For the security of this scheme, the hash algorithm is required to be preimage resistant and second-preimage resistant, i.e., it is infeasible to calculate the salt and claim value that result in a particular digest, and, for any salt and claim value pair, it is infeasible to find a different salt and claim value pair that result in the same digest, respectively.
+To ensure the integrity of selectively disclosable claims, the hash function MUST be second-preimage resistant.
+That is, for any salt and claim name-value pair, it is infeasible to find a different salt and claim name-value pair that result in the same digest.

-Hash algorithms that do not meet the aforementioned requirements MUST NOT be used.
+The hash function SHOULD also be collision resistant.
+Although not essential to the anticipated uses of SD-JWT, without collision resistance an Issuer may be able to find multiple disclosures that have the same hash value.
+The signature over the SD-JWT would not then commit the Issuer to the contents of the JWT, which is surprising.
+Where this is a concern, the collision resistance of the hash function SHOULD match the collision resistance of the hash function used by the signature scheme.
+For example, use of the ES512 signature algorithm would require a disclosure hash function with at least 256-bit collision resistance, such as SHA-512.

-Inclusion in the "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] alone does not indicate a hash algorithm's suitability for use in SD-JWT (it contains several heavily truncated digests, such as `sha-256-32` and `sha-256-64`, which are unfit for security applications).
+Note that inclusion in the "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] alone does not indicate a hash algorithm's suitability for use in SD-JWT (it contains several heavily truncated digests, such as `sha-256-32` and `sha-256-64`, which are unfit for security applications).

 Furthermore, the hash algorithms MD2, MD4, MD5, and SHA-1
-revealed fundamental weaknesses and they MUST NOT be used.
+revealed fundamental weaknesses and MUST NOT be used.

 ## Key Binding {#key_binding_security}
 Key Binding aims to ensure that the presenter of an SD-JWT credential is actually the legitimate Holder of the credential.